tobya/gitmysite/readme.markdown

 The only file you need to upload to your site is the ['gitmysite.php'] (https://raw.github.com/tobya/gitmysite/master/gitmysite.php) file, the '.gitignore' file will be created for you.
 I wanted to do this to make it as simple as possible to install, as a result the file might be a bit confusing to read, but I feel it is worth the tradeoff.

-To install place the gitmysite.php script in the root directory you wish to control, change the value assigned to the $PASS variable and visit in your browser.
+To install place the gitmysite.php script in the root directory you wish to control, change the default 'password' assigned to the $PASS variable and visit in your browser.

 When  you first login you will need to create a git repository, then set security on the .git repository either via the script or manually.